rumkin/error3/readme.md

 (details:object = {}, errors:Error[] = []) -> Error3
 ```

 __abstract__.
-Error3 constructor has only optional arguments.
-This is resposibility of
+Both of Error3 constructor arguments are optional.
+The resposibility of
-ancestor class to implement proper interface into its constructor.
-And pass `details`
+ancestor class is to implement proper interface and pass `details` object
-object and `errors` list.
+and `errors` list into `super()` call.

-`details` is using to describe error with objects.
-Thus it could be sent via network
+`details` is using to describe error with JS primitives.
+Though it could be sent
-to frontend, db, or ELK without extra parsing with regexps.
+via network to frontend, db, or ELK without extra parsing as it should be done
+with regular Error instance.

 #### TS Interface